streamlabs/slobs-buildScripts/README.md

 If you want to enable mac-virtual-cam on macOS 12.3+ you'll need to define the following environment variable `OBS_CODESIGN_TEAM` to enable automatic codesign in xcode.

+# Build Desktop.app

+If you just want to build the Streamlabs desktop.app then just run the following scripts:
+`rebuild-desktop.sh` and `build-frontend-desktop-app.sh` scripts.
+Note: if the script fails to build the app you might need to run this command `yarn add electron-builder@23.6.0`.
+After the desktop app has been built into your dist folder, run the `run-local-arm64-desktop-app.sh` script.

 # Future plan

 Eventually, some of these scripts will likely get copied over into their respective repos where appropriate.
 But they will take a slightly different form in those repos so they can be ran via `yarn`.